 A large stopper sits at the top of the bottle which is made with clear glass and sits above a gold spray applicator.
 The labeling on the bottle is simple but has a retro feel with the name of the perfume and brand sitting in an oval label with more gold embellishments.

-Not only does the packaging of the scent reflect the opulence of the Christian Dior brand, but it also brings the designers own idea of classic simplicity being the best option for good taste to the fore.
+Not only does the packaging of the scent reflect the opulence of the Christian Dior brand and Dior’s line of fragrances, but it also brings the designers own idea of classic simplicity being the best option for good taste to the fore.
 The decision to recreate the scent of lily of the valley came after Dior himself made the decision to create a scent reflecting his own ideas of hope and simple good taste.